ThemeZee/occasio/readme.txt

 3. Go to https://themezee.com/en/docs/occasio-documentation/ for a guide on how to use and customize this theme.

 == Changelog ==

+= 1.0.2 - 2020-12-16 =
+* added focus styling for Read More buttons and Tags
+* changed escaping of SVG icons attribute
+* fixed secondary menu script loading

 = 1.0.1 - 2020-11-26 =
 * added theme screenshot